Planning your visit

 - Please arrive at least 30 minutes before the finish time of your ticket.
 You may need to queue for a short time while tickets are checked.
 If you arrive late, we're afraid we may not be able to guarantee you immediate entry.
 Entry will be at the discretion of our staff based on the number of people already in the building.

 - To maintain social distancing, please do not pass your phone or printed tickets to our staff.
 You may be asked for your name and booking number.

-- Please have your ticket ready to show our staff either on your phone or a printed copy.
+- Please have your ticket ready to show our staff, either on your phone or a printed copy.

-- In order to help reduce the risk of a local outbreak of coronavirus we are legally required to take contact details of visitors who do not book in advance or use the NHS track and trace app, as well as recording the time of entering our venue.
+- In order to help reduce the risk of a local outbreak of coronavirus we are legally required to take contact details of all visitors over 16 who do not book in advance or use the NHS test and trace app, as well as recording the time of entering our venue.
 In line with guidance issued by the government, we will keep your details for 21 days.
 We will only share them with NHS Test and Trace, if asked, in the event of a fellow visitor testing positive for coronavirus.

 - We will also be displaying NHS QR code posters to make it easier for you to check-in.
 You will need to download the NHS app onto your mobile phone before you can scan the QR code.
-The app is available on Andriod's Google Play or Apple's App Store - search for NHS Covid-19.
+The app is available on Android's Google Play or Apple's App Store - search for NHS Covid-19.
 If you check-in using the QR code then you do not need to share your details with us.
 Your cooperation in helping us to keep our visitors, staff and the wider community safe is greatly appreciated.

 During your visit

 Please follow government advice around social distancing when you visit and follow the one-way route around the Museum.
 Any children in your group must be supervised at all times.

 - Please read the signs providing guidance and our staff and volunteers will also be happy to help you adjust to the new way of visiting.

 - Our staff will greet you at a distance.
 They will be wearing face coverings and we have new protective screens at our welcome desk.